Meet the Adjudicators

 Known for her welcoming, friendly style, Ashley has adjudicated local competitions and National Championships in the United States and Canada.
 She certified as an instructor and adjudicator through the North American Irish Dance Federation, where she established their grade exams.
 After a competitive career which included teams at the Oireachtas, she ran the Triallta Irish Dance Company for almost ten years.

 Ashley ran Diochra.com: Irish Dancing Online for thirteen years, including the popular Irish dance trivia game Webfeis.
-She’s trained primarily in the modern CLRG style, but also has experience with and appreciation for CRN, Festival, sean-nós, and historical styles.
+She’s trained primarily in the modern CLRG style, but also has taken workshops run by CRN and FDTA (Festival) trainers.
+Historical styles, sean-nós, social céilí — it’s all a joy.
 She loves seeing dancers of all ages succeed by achieving the goals they’ve set for themselves.

 Sharon Flynn Stidham ADCRG

 Sharon has traveled throughout the United States and Europe judging open platform competitions and championships, running workshops, and creating opportunities for Irish dancers and instructors to perfect their craft.
-Sharon won numerous local, regional and national championships during her competitive career, qualified regularly for the World Championships, and performed at Carnegie Hall.
+Sharon won numerous local, regional and national championships during her competitive career, qualified regularly for the World Championships, and performed at Carnegie Hall under the tutelage of the McNiff family.

 Sharon taught Irish step, Céilí and sean-nós through the Achill Academy of Irish Dance for over ten years, guiding students to reach their own goals, and proudly brought dancers to open platform North American, European and World Championships.
 She was a local, National, and World-level ADCRG for the North American Irish Dance Federation and the World Irish Dance Association.